Kaoutherbo/Practical-exercises-algorithm/README.md

 1. Generating random integers and filling an array with them.
 2. Sorting an array using the selection sort algorithm.
 3. Sorting an array using the insertion sort algorithm.
+4. Add code to measure the execution time of the sorting algorithms.

 ## Table of Contents

 - [Project Structure](#project-structure)